JavaScriptNode.js

 Why CI/CD Matters for Node.js Projects

 As teams grow and codebases expand, manual processes become risky and slow.
 CI/CD ensures that every change is tested and deployed in a consistent way.
-For Node.js projects, this is especially important due to frequent dependency updates and fast release cycles.
+For Node.js projects, this is especially important due to frequent dependency updates, fast release cycles, and the ecosystem’s rapid evolution.

-Because GitHub Actions runs close to your code, it has become a popular choice for Node.js automation.
+Because GitHub Actions runs close to your code and integrates seamlessly with pull requests, it has become the default choice for many Node.js teams.

 How GitHub Actions Works

-GitHub Actions uses workflows defined in YAML files.
-Each workflow reacts to events such as pushes, pull requests, or releases.
+GitHub Actions uses workflows defined in YAML files stored in your repository.
+Each workflow reacts to events such as pushes, pull requests, releases, or scheduled triggers.

 Core Components

-Understanding these components helps you design clean and maintainable pipelines.
+Understanding these components helps you design clean and maintainable pipelines that scale with your project.

 Basic CI Workflow for Node.js